 Making the most of your education could be the first step to a new career.
 Find out how you can get started by contacting the best doctoral degree programs in health administration in Louisiana.

 With so much change occurring, this is an excellent time to take an active role in the healthcare industry of Louisiana.
-The state is implementing a Medicaid expansion on July 1 of 2016, a plan that they expect to provide 300,000 Louisiana residents with insurance (WDSU, 2016).
-When this comes to fruition, it will require support and change from executives and researchers all over Louisiana.
+Since passage of the ACA and Medicaid expansion, over half a million residents have become newly eligible for Medicaid, and currently the uninsured rate has fallen to 9%.
+These developments require support and change from executives and researchers all over Louisiana.

 Are There Online PhD Programs in Healthcare Administration in Louisiana?

 In Louisiana, there are two main routes you may follow to earn your PhD in health administration.
 First, you may earn your Bachelor’s degree and transition straight into a PhD program.
 This requires you to complete Master’s-level courses during your degree, adding approximately two years to your time spent in school.
 Second, you may choose to earn a PhD after first earning a Master’s degree in a relevant field.